What’s new in iOS 14

 Memoji Along with more age options and face coverings, you can choose from over 20 new hair and headwear styles to reflect a hobby, your profession, and your personality.
 See Create your own Memoji.

 Maps Use Maps to get cycling directions using bike lanes, paths, and roads.
 You can also see elevation changes, busy streets, and steep hills when planning your trip.
-Discover great places around you to eat, shop, and explore with Guides, and plan trips that include stops for charging your electric vehicle.
-See Get cycling directions from your current location, Explore new destinations with Guides, and Set up electric vehicle routing.
+Discover great places around you to eat, shop, and explore with Guides.
+See Get cycling directions from your current location and Explore new destinations with Guides.

 Camera QuickTake video is now available on iPhone XS, iPhone XS Max, iPhone XR, and later.
 On iPhone 12 models, Night mode is available on the front camera for selfies, on the Ultra Wide (0.5x) camera, and on the Wide (1x) camera.
 On all models, use quick toggles in Video mode to easily change video resolution and frame rate.
 See Record a QuickTake video, Take low-light photos with Night mode, and Use quick toggles to change video resolution and frame rate.